AckerlyXu/heima/articles/event-hubs/event-hubs-resource-manager-namespace-event-hub.md

 ### eventHubConsumerGroupName

-The name of the consumer group created for the Event Hub.
+The name of the consumer group created for the event hub.

 ```json
 "eventHubConsumerGroupName": {